mlflow/mlflow/docs/source/models.rst

     model/signatures

 In MLflow, understanding the intricacies of model signatures and input examples is crucial for effective model management and deployment.
-A model signature in MLflow describes the expected input and output formats for a model, ensuring consistency and correctness in model usage.
-These signatures encompass various aspects, such as:

 - **Model Signature**: Defines the schema for model inputs, outputs, and additional inference parameters, promoting a standardized interface for model interaction.
 - **Model Input Example**: Provides a concrete instance of valid model input, aiding in understanding and testing model requirements.
+Additionally, if an input example is provided when logging a model, a model signature will be automatically inferred and stored if not explicitly provided.

 Our documentation delves into several key areas:

-**Supported Signature Types**: We cover the different data types that are supported, such as tabular data for traditional machine learning models and tensors for deep learning models.
+- **Supported Signature Types**: We cover the different data types that are supported, such as tabular data for traditional machine learning models and tensors for deep learning models.
-**Signature Enforcement**: Discusses how MLflow enforces schema compliance, ensuring that the provided inputs match the model's expectations.
+- **Signature Enforcement**: Discusses how MLflow enforces schema compliance, ensuring that the provided inputs match the model's expectations.
-**Logging Models with Signatures**: Guides on how to incorporate signatures when logging models, enhancing clarity and reliability in model operations.
+- **Logging Models with Signatures**: Guides on how to incorporate signatures when logging models, enhancing clarity and reliability in model operations.

 For a detailed exploration of these concepts, including examples and best practices, visit the `Model Signatures and Examples Guide <model/signatures.html>`_.
 If you would like to see signature enforcement in action, see the `notebook tutorial on Model Signatures <model/notebooks/signature_examples.html>`_ to learn more.